harvard-nrg/python-workshop/docs/cli.md

 parser = argparse.ArgumentParser()
 ```

-Now, you can add your arguments to the `parser` object by calling
+Now you can add your arguments to the `parser` object by calling
 [`parser.add_argument`](https://docs.python.org/3/library/argparse.html#argparse.ArgumentParser.add_argument)

 ```python